typedb/typedb-console/README.md

   Finished schema query.
   >>
   ```
-- `source <file>` : Run TypeQL queries in a file, which you can refer to using relative or absolute path.
-Multiline TypeQL queries in these files must be indicated by using the backslash (\) character
+- `source <file>` : Run TypeQL queries in a file (_not a general console script_), which you can refer to using relative or absolute path.
+Queries must be terminated by an empty newline.
   ```
   my-typedb-database::schema> source ./schema.tql
   Successfully executed 1 queries.